 How do teachers use the Full Immersion approach?

-Teachers can make themselves understood using a variety of techniques, even from beginner level.
+The language course teachers can make themselves understood using a variety of techniques, even from beginner level.
 Typically teachers will use gestures, visuals, objects, and examples to convey meaning, and this always involves a context for the language.

 What is the students role?

+There are a number of tips that students should follow in order to get the most out of their language course.
 Students need to work hard in class and it is important that students participate fully.
 It’s also important to understand and recognise that speaking up and making mistakes is a completely normal part of the language learning process and that language correction by the teacher of their own and others mistakes is an integral part of improving.

 What are the advantages of full immersion and the communicative approach?